dineshba/website/content/posts/openrc.md

 ```

 #### Why not [git-open](https://github.com/paulirish/git-open) ?
-- I used it a lot when my pipeline is in Gitlab.
-When we are having pipeline in different url other than git url, git-open is not very useful.
+- I used it a lot when my pipelines were in Gitlab.
+When we are having pipelines in different url other than git url, git-open is not very useful.

 So started using this `alias` which makes my life easily.